Double Dragon II: The Revenge: Ports

 A console version was released for the Nintendo Entertainment System on January 15, 1990, developed by Technōs themselves, and published by Acclaim Entertainment, although it is a very distinct product from the arcade game.
 It was remade by Naxat Soft for the PC Engine in 1993, known by fans as "Double Dragon II PCE".

 Virgin Mastertronic released ports of the arcade version for the ZX Spectrum, Commodore 64, IBM PC compatibles, Amiga, Amstrad CPC, and Atari ST in 1989.
 The computer ports were developed by Binary Design, the same studio that handled the computer ports of the first game.
 In 2013, the Internet Archive put the undeleted assembly sources (DRGNSRC.LZH) of the DOS version available for download.

 The Mega Drive version of Double Dragon II: The Revenge was released by Palsoft exclusively in Japan on December 20, 1991.
 Unlike the NES version, the Mega Drive version is a straight port of the original arcade game, featuring the same stages, techniques and weapons, as well as almost every enemy character, with Jeff being the lone omission.
 The only significant change to the level designs was in Mission 2, which was substantially changed in order to make it a longer and more complex stage.
 However, the characters were redesigned to much smaller proportions and are less colorful than the ones featured in the original arcade version or even the Genesis port of the original Double Dragon by Accolade, released a year later in North America and Europe.
-The game has compatibility issues when played with asix-button controller, suffering from slight input lag when the players move their characters with the directional pad.
+The game has compatibility issues when played with a six-button controller, suffering from slight input lag when the players move their characters with the directional pad.

 An unrelated Game Boy game was released under the Double Dragon II name in North America and Europe in 1991.
 It was originally released in Japan in 1990 as part of the Kunio-kun series, but the graphics, music, and storyline were changed for the English version of the game.